OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/01-Testing_for_Reflected_Cross_Site_Scripting.md

 Reflected cross-site scripting attacks are prevented as the web application sanitizes input, a web application firewall blocks malicious input, or by mechanisms embedded in modern web browsers.
 The tester must test for vulnerabilities assuming that web browsers will not prevent the attack.
 Browsers may be out of date, or have built-in security features disabled.
 Similarly, web application firewalls are not guaranteed to recognize novel, unknown attacks.
 An attacker could craft an attack string that is unrecognized by the web application firewall.

 Thus, the majority of XSS prevention must depend on the web application's sanitization of untrusted user input.
 There are several mechanisms available to developers for sanitization, such as returning an error, removing, encoding, or replacing invalid input.
 The means by which the application detects and corrects invalid input is another primary weakness in preventing XSS.
-A blacklist may not include all possible attack strings, a whitelist may be overly permissive, the sanitization could fail, or a type of input may be incorrectly trusted and remain unsanitized.
+A deny list may not include all possible attack strings, an allow list may be overly permissive, the sanitization could fail, or a type of input may be incorrectly trusted and remain unsanitized.
 All of these allow attackers to circumvent XSS filters.

 The [XSS Filter Evasion Cheat Sheet](https://owasp.org/www-community/xss-filter-evasion-cheatsheet) documents common filter evasion tests.

 #### Example 3: Tag Attribute Value

-Since these filters are based on a blacklist, they could not block every type of expressions.
+Since these filters are based on a deny list, they could not block every type of expressions.
 In fact, there are cases in which an XSS exploit can be carried out without the use of `<script>` tags and even without the use of characters such as `<` `>` and `/` that are commonly filtered.

 For example, the web application could use the user input value to fill an attribute, as shown in the following code: